Tuition/ Registration/ Fees

 Q. Is a Hot Lunch Program available?

 A. The lunch program is available through North Olmsted Central Kitchen.
 Meals are prepared and cooked at Central Kitchen, transported to SBS, and then served by the kitchen manager.
-Menus are sent home at the end of each month, posted on our SMS, and the school website.
+Menus are sent home at the end of each month, posted on our School Management System, Option C, and the school website.
 Applications for free/reduced lunch are available on the website or through the school office.

 The lunch / recess times for students: KINDERGARTEN - Grade 5: 11:30 AM to 12:12 PM